Are you looking for ideas for an easy but unforgettable day trip from Funchal?

 1. Start at Eira do Serrado Cafe – get a nice chestnut pastry and buy drinks for the tour

-3. Come back to Eira do Serrado Hotel and take the path towards the village (make a stop halfway at a little observation point with a pick-nick table)
+3. Come back to Eira do Serrado Hotel and take the path towards the village ( There is a small viewpoint with a pick-nick table halfway)

 4. Eat lunch at one of the Curral das Freiras restaurants.
 Discover the centre of the village, visit the Church of Nossa Senhora do Livramento, take a picture in a nun’s tintamarresque.
 If it is Christmas season, visit the biggest Christmas Nativity Scene in Madeira – Mega Presepio

 6. Walk around the village towards south (Lombo Chão)

 7. Continue to Boca dos Namorados or get the return bus 81 from one of the stops in the village.

 Estalagem Eira do Serrado ( Eira do Serrado Hotel and Spa / Cafe / Shop / Restaurant )

 A small hotel, recommended to all mountain lovers.
 The hotel offers stunning views on the valley from all hotel rooms, the restaurant, gym and the spa.
 There is also a restaurant serving traditional dishes.
 A recommended dish is a traditional, hearty chestnut soup.

 The hotel can be also rented out for events, such as weddings; the vows can be exchanged on a the spectacular deck.

 In the building of Eira do Serrado Hotel you will also find a souvenir store, small cafe, a restaurant, that’s why it is a popular stop during all island tours.